GAA-UAM/GBNN/README.md

 the `n_cv_general`, refers to the number of cross-validation. the `n_cv_intrain`, refers to the number of within-train cross-validation.

 ## Requirements
-### GBNN-Requirements
-The GBNN package takes advantage of the following libraries, which had already imported to the GBNN package.:
+This package takes advantage of the following libraries, which had already imported to the GBNN package.:
 - [numpy](https://numpy.org/) - Numerical Python
 - [pandas](https://pandas.pydata.org/) - python data analysis library
 - [scipy](https://www.scipy.org/) - Scientific computation in Python
 - [scikit-learn](https://scikit-learn.org/stable/) - Machine learning in Python

-### Cross-Validation-Requirements

 # Contributing